sramshetty/stealing-part-of-an-LM/README.md

         - Have not tested logit recovery due to limited resources.

 Logprob-free
-- [ ] Recover complete logit vector
+- [x] Recover complete logit vector
     - [x] Binary Search
+    - [x] Hyperrectangle Relaxation Center
+        - [x] With better queries
+        - Bounding methods can be referenced [here](https://github.com/dpaleka/stealing-part-lm-supplementary/tree/main/optimize_logit_queries/bounders).
     - Have not tested logit recovery due to limited resources.
-    - [ ] Hyperrectangle Relaxation Center
-        - [ ] With better queries

 ### Extras
 - [ ] Optimized Top-K logprobs method with linear constraint
 - [ ] Shortest path formulation of logprob-free attack

 ### Citation
+Authors published their own supplementary code after this repo was made, so please do reference theirs for any additional necessary clarity.
+You can find their repository [here](https://github.com/dpaleka/stealing-part-lm-supplementary).

 ```bibtex
 @misc{carlini2024stealing,
     title={Stealing Part of a Production Language Model},